Blotch3D/Blotch3D/README.md

 3. Right-click it and select "Properties"

-4. Open the "Buikld Action" dropdown and select "MonoGameContentReference"
+4. Set the "Build Action" to "MonoGameContentReference"

 You can get the names of the content files that you can use by starting the pipeline manager (double-click Content/Content.mgcb).
 You can also